Software Patent Search: Everything You Need to KnowPatent Law ResourcesUtility Patent

 Issues With Software Patent Searches

 The current U.S. patent system has issues that make patenting software difficult.
-Getting a software patent takes a long time because of the number of applications.
+Getting a software patent takes a long time because of the number of applications in existence.
 Plus, finding all the prior art that might impact your software invention is difficult or impossible.

 The problem is, if you don't find all the prior art, you're at risk for being sued.
 Someone else might decide your software infringes on their software patent.
 Even if it doesn't, proving that in court is very costly.